jerrod-lessel/postfire-debris-flow/README.md

 **Own basin delineation, not NHDPlus catchments.** M1 was calibrated on watersheds of roughly 0.1 to 8 km².
 Larger basins average severity and steepness over terrain that never contributes sediment, diluting T and under-predicting hazard.
 Basins are delineated with pysheds from the 10 m DEM, and any basin outside the calibration range is flagged as an extrapolation rather than presented with equal confidence.

 **10 m DEM, not coarser.** Slope statistics are resolution dependent.
 A plane that reads 45° at 10 m reads 18.4° at 30 m and 6.3° at 90 m.
 Since M1's threshold is 23°, a coarse DEM silently erases the steep pixels the model depends on.

+**Burn severity is computed at 20 m, not resampled up to 10 m.** NBR needs B08 (10 m) and B12 (20 m) on a shared grid, and the two directions are not equivalent: averaging B08 down to 20 m discards detail that was really measured, while interpolating B12 up to 10 m fabricates detail that was not.
+This pipeline takes the first option and computes dNBR natively at 20 m.
+Where T requires severity on the 10 m terrain grid, the 20 m severity raster is expanded by nearest neighbour, which replicates a real measurement across the four cells it covers rather than inventing intermediate values.

 **STATSGO primary, SSURGO as a sensitivity axis.** USGS operational assessments use STATSGO, and M1's coefficients were fitted against it.
 Using STATSGO for headline numbers keeps cross-validation against published assessments apples-to-apples.
 SSURGO is finer and genuinely better data, so it runs as a second pass and becomes a documented sensitivity result rather than an unexplained deviation.